dewcode91/dewcode91.github.io/_posts/2021-03-24-race-condition-bug.md

 ```

-During testing the above workflow, I came across the post request where endpoint `email` can control by an attcker, which was not blocking my ip address while submitting multiple requests on facebook server.
+During testing the above workflow, I came across above described post request where endpoint `email` can control by an attcker, which was not blocking my ip address while submitting multiple requests on facebook server.
 I was successfully able to exploit this behaviour and reported this issue to facebook security team.

 #### Impact

-An attacker can send large amount of emails from facebook server to any e-mail account (Most of the bug bounty platform not accept this type reports but they do because of verification endpoint. )
+An attacker can send large amount of emails from facebook server to any e-mail account (Bug bounty platforms are not accept this type reports but facebook accepted because of verification endpoint)